shomersaf/StaceyS_homeTasks_git/README.md

+# 6_02 homework update - I understood an idea of constractor function, but can't apply it at the code I've made.
+# m.b.
+I should think of it before I started coding
 # 5-02 hw update: I didn't have time to do the removing function!
 # 31_01 the new home work is in its folder up to date.
 Hadn't time to make the advanced
 # 29_01 the new home work is in its folder up to date